NeuroTechX/ntx_slack_archive/eegdata.md

 >
 I tested: Smith Lowdown Focus (aka Muse Glasses) via muse-eeg-app on MacOS Sierra + Chrome (62.0.3202.75).
 You can see on the screen Eye Blinks &amp; Eye Movements Left/Right.

+11/3/2017 6:29 PM

+ **tara** :

+ >We're getting close - for anyone who has signed up on brainbase we will be sending out invitations soon - don't want to put an exact date on it in case we find some new bugs but I hope we will be ready by the end of next week.